AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-stream-views.md

 1. From the **Streams/Types/Stream Views Selector** list, select **Stream Views**.

-1. In the menu bar, click **Add Stream View** to open a panel on the right side.
+1. In the menu bar, click **Add Stream View** to open a pane on the right side.

 1. In the `Create Stream View` panel at step 1: `Details`, enter the following information: